Fitzpatrick Trophy banquet postponed one week

 The event, now in its 49th year, be held at the Holiday Inn by the Bay in Portland starting at noon.
 This is the second consecutive year that weather has caused a week’s delay.

-The finalists are Marswhood fullback/linebacker Justin Bryant and running back/cornerbacks Jarett Flaker of Scarborough and Zach Maturo of Bonny Eagle.
+The finalists are runningback/cornerback Zach Maturo of Bonny Eagle, Marswhood fullback/linebacker Justin Bryant and running back/cornerback Jarett Flaker of Scarborough.

 Send questions/comments to the editors.